CAS-Atlantic/vtr-verilog-to-routing/doc/src/parmys/index.rst

 Parmys
 #####

-Yosys is a framework for Verilog RTL synthesis, used as one of three VTR front-ends to perform logic synthesis, elaboration, and converting a subset of the Verilog Hardware Description Language (HDL) into a BLIF netlist.
+Parmys utilizes Yosys which is a framework for Verilog RTL synthesis and Parmys plugin as partial mapper.

 .. toctree::
    :glob: